kylinsystems/kbs-docker-allinone/README.md

-# KBS Docker All-in-One On-Premise Suite
+# KBS Docker All-in-One On-Premises Suite
 The all-in-one package to run KBS-iDempiere in Docker

 # How to Install, Uninstall and Update in Docker Desktop